Flying240/Emails-Store--__MERN-Full-Stack-Web-development/1_backend_readme.md

             "dev": "nodemon 1_server.js": This command starts your server in development mode using nodemon. nodemon will automatically restart the server whenever you make changes to the code, making it convenient for development.
 You can run this with ` npm run dev `.

             "test": "echo \"Error: no test specified\" && exit 1": This is a placeholder script that outputs an error message when you run npm test, indicating that no tests have been defined yet.
-You can replace this with actual test scripts once you have tests in place
+You can replace this with actual test scripts once you have tests in place:
- :

-    4)we have to install mongo db and link it to backend
+###    4)we have to install mongo db and link it to backend

         1)npm install mongoose